TomStrouken/Getting_and_cleaning_data/README.md

 2) Run_analysis.R contains all the code for preparing and creating the tidy dataset.

-3) PreparedData.txt is the tidy dataset containing the tidy dataset.
+3) PreparedData.txt is the tidy dataset.